Yosefha4/Yosefha4/README.md

 👋 Hey
 #### I'm Yosef, a dedicated software engineer with a passion for:

-- Developing web, mobile and desktop applications using JavaScript, React, Node.js, Python and C# .
+- Developing web, mobile and desktop applications using JavaScript (ReactJS, NodeJS, ExpressJS, NextJS), Python (Flask, Django) and C# (ASP.NET / CORE).
-- Creating captivating cross-platform mobile apps with Expo React Native.
+- Creating captivating cross-platform mobile apps with React Native.
-- Building robust APIs using Python Flask, ASP.NET and Node.js.
+- Building robust APIs using Python Flask, and Node.js & Express.js.
-- Crafting visually stunning and responsive user interfaces using HTML and CSS.
+- Crafting visually stunning and responsive user interfaces using HTML, CSS and MUI.
 - Leveraging MongoDB, SQL-Server, PostgreSQL and Firebase for efficient and scalable database solutions.
-- Utilizing Git for seamless version control and Jira for effective project management.
+- Utilizing GitHub for seamless version control and Jira/Monday for effective project management.
 - Thriving in collaborative, agile team environments, valuing communication and continuous improvement.
 - Continuously learning and exploring new technologies to enhance my skills.